lechimp-p/dicto.php/README.md

 * **analysis.report_stdout**: A boolean telling whether the results of the analysis are written to stdout.
 Defaults to true.
-* **analysis.report_database**: A boolean telling whether the results of the analysis shoult be written to a database containing results from different runs.
-This could be used to generate some timelines over the results of the analysis.
-This is not very well tested and thus defaults to false.
+* **analysis.report_database**: A boolean telling whether the results of the analysis should be written to a database containing results from differen runs.
+Defaults to true.
+The database can be used to create Reports ranging multiple runs of the analysis.

 ## Shortcommings and Outlook